Research Infrastructures

 Energy Lab (KIT, DLR, FZJ)

-The Energy Lab is Europe's largest research infrastructure for renewable energies and is working on promising solutions for the overall energy system of 2050.
-It integrates research on smart and sector-coupling energy networks with chemical energy storage, hydrogen technologies, synthetic liquid fuels, gaseous energy carriers, and carbon recycling.
-Its overarching goal is to accelerate the transfer of successful research into new energy technologies from the laboratory scale to commercial application by combining experimental validation in a real-world system environment with real-time simulations.
+The Energy Lab is Europe's largest research infrastructure for renewable energy technologies, working on promising solutions for the overall energy system of 2050.
+It integrates research on smart and sector-coupled energy grids with chemical energy storage, hydrogen technologies, synthetic liquid fuels, gaseous energy carriers and carbon recycling.
+Its overarching goal is to accelerate transfer of successful research on new energy technologies from laboratory scale to commercial application, coupling experimental validation in a real system environment with real-time simulations.

 High Power Grid Lab (KIT)

-The High Power Grid Lab (HPGL) is a high-power and high-voltage laboratory for the development and testing of innovative hardware and control strategies for electrical energy systems.
-It enables the creation of a holistic Power Hardware in the Loop (PHiL) test environment, thereby complementing the test capacities of the Energy Lab.
+High Power Grid Lab (HPGL), as high-power and high-voltage laboratory for the development and testing of novel hardware and control strategies of electrical power systems, will enable the creation of a holistic Power Hardware in the Loop (PHIL) test environment, complementing the Energy Lab testing capability.

 Living Lab Energy Campus (FZJ)

-The Living Lab Energy Campus (LLEC) is an integrated infrastructure for investigating sustainable energy systems based on decentralized and renewable energies.
-Through the use of extensive measurement technology and the implementation of a data acquisition and control system, as well as demonstration plants for various innovative energy technologies such as PV systems, electrolysers and batteries, it enables real-time analysis, design and operational optimisation of energy systems.
-It thus provides a complex and realistic design for local neighborhoods and regional energy system cells, leading to the sustainable and resilient development of decentralized systems based on simulation tools for the optimized design and integrated operation of individual components.
+The Living Lab Energy Campus (LLEC) is an integrated infrastructure for investigating future-sustainable energy systems on the basis of decentralized and renewable energy.
+Making use of extensive instrumentation and the implementation of a data acquisition and control system as well as demonstrator units from various novel energy technologies such as PV units, electrolyzers or batteries, it enables the real-time analysis, design, and operational optimization of energy systems.
+It thus yields a complex and realistic model system for local neighborhoods and regional energy system cells, leading to a sustainable and resilient development of decentralized systems on the basis of simulation tools for the optimized design and integrated operation of individual components.

 BESSY II (HZB)